-I Am Gabriel might be seen as an uplifting and inspirational film by some people, but after seeing it those adjectives are the least likely I would pick to describe it.
+I Am Gabriel might be seen as an uplifting and inspirational film by some people, but those adjectives are the least likely I would pick to describe after seeing it.

 Gabriel`s ( Gavin Casalegno ) eyes

 The technical aspects of the movie are nothing to rave about either.
-The camerawork leaves a lot to be desired.
+The camera work leaves a lot to be desired.
 There are numerous issues with the focus, camera angles and even the lighting of the scenes.
-The cinematographic quality of the picture feels inferior even compared to the low budgeted productions of my local TV channel.
-And the audio effects and score that accompanied the action are overemphasized to the point of being annoying.
-Most of the scenes feel staged and the dialogue is stilted and unnatural.
+The picture’s cinematographic quality feels inferior even compared to the low-budgeted productions of my local TV channel.
+And the audio effects and scores that accompanied the action are overemphasized to the point of being annoying.
+Most of the scenes feel staged, and the dialogue is stilted and unnatural.
 The cast, which is comprised predominately of non-professional actors, tried their best.
-But even the charisma of the young Gavin Casalegno in the title role of Gabriel (pay attention to the extreme close up shots of his eyes), is not enough to compensate for the poorly written and executed script.
+But even the charisma of the young Gavin Casalegno in Gabriel’s title (pay attention to the extreme close-up shots of his eyes) is not enough to compensate for the poorly written and executed script.

-The best thing I can say about I Am Gabriel is that it features a family friendly story with good intentions, and it’s suitable for all ages.
-But if you’re looking for an inspirational story that can entertain while teaching moral lessons, you are better off choosing Pay it Forward instead.
+The best thing I can say about I Am Gabriel is that it features a family-friendly story with good intentions, and it’s suitable for all ages.
+But if you’re looking for an inspirational story that can entertain while teaching moral lessons, you are better off choosing to Pay it Forward instead.

 I Am Gabriel Official Trailer